What I've learned in a lifetime about humanity's needless predicament, its causes, and cures

 These new revolutionaries might see that a handful, or perhaps a few hundred, Controllers are attacking everything worth living for.
 They might see that these psychopaths are routinely killing millions, needlessly impoverishing billions, and placing the lives of billions — and perhaps even the survival of humanity — at risk.
 They might remember that these enemies of the world's people achieve their goals in part through assassinations (see above).
 They might recall Pelopidas' astoundingly successful decapitation strategy.
 They might see that this strategy is immune to the Controllers' subversion, co-option, and assassination routines, for with this strategy each revolutionary can act alone or with one or two other trusted companions — and make a difference.
 They perhaps will see that the Pelopidas approach targets the few architects of genocide directly, instead of targeting their many brainwashed, self-serving, or reluctant surrogates.
 They might see that, if you must resort to violence, the Pelopidas strategy involves the least amount of bloodshed and the fewest post-revolutionary upheavals.

-Whether those of us who shun violence like it or not, the Pelopidas Brigade may rise again.
+Whether those of us who shun violence (like myself) like it or not, the Pelopidas Brigade may rise again.
 Its practitioners might give the Controllers a tiny bit of their own medicine, targeting, scaring the daylights out of, and routing, them.
 Read: 1.
 Restoration of Democracy in Thebes 2.
 The Al-Sabbah Brigade.

 The interesting thing about this future scenario is that it only requires a few hundreds skilled and self-sacrificing practitioners — each working in total secrecy on her/his own or with up to two other trusted collaborators — to save the world.
 Also, once adopted, the chances of success of this proven least-cost revolution are extremely high — perhaps exceeding 25%.